thoughtbot/apprenticeship/onboarding-packet.md

 If there are other apprentices interested, it would be best to coordinate with them first and just send one email.

-## Friday Dev Discussions
-We have Friday meetings at 3(ish)PM where designers/developers (in separate meetings) get together to improve their skills.
-It is impossible to overemphasize how much learning we want you to do.

 # Getting the Most Out of apprentice.io

 ## Expectations